jtallar/drixit-challenge/README.md

 MongoDB should be running at `localhost:27017`.

 ## Back-End
 NodeJS application using Express.
+All files related can be found in `/nodejs`.
 To run the Rest API:
 1. `cd nodejs`
 2. `npm install`
 3. `node api.js`